 Classical Country-Based Trade Theories

-These are historical theories evolved since 1500 onwards.
-They are more from the country perspective rather firm or company oriented.
-Hence, these are also called country based theories.
+These are historical theories that evolved from 1500 onwards.
+They are more from the country perspective rather than firm or company oriented.
+Hence, these are also called country-based theories.
 Following are the Classical Country-Based Theories:

-Many nations between the 1500s to the late 1800s made progress using this approach.
-These nations put restrictions on imports, something that we refer to now as protectionism.
+Many nations made progress using this approach between the 1500s to the late 1800s.
+These nations put restrictions on imports, which we now refer to as protectionism.
 Even though it is one of the earliest theories, it still is relevant in the modern era.

-Unlike the Mercantilism, Smith’s theory says that the government shouldn’t regulate or restrict the trade between the two countries.
-Rather, the trade should depend on the market factors.
-Smith argues that gold and silver shouldn’t determine a country’s wealth, rather the deciding factor should be the standard of living of citizens.
+Unlike Mercantilism, Smith’s theory says that the government shouldn’t regulate or restrict trade between the two countries.
+Instead, the trade should depend on the market factors.
+Smith argues that gold and silver shouldn’t determine a country’s wealth; instead, the deciding factor should be the standard of living of citizens.

-Ricardo says business can still take place even if one nation has an advantage in making both the items.
+Ricardo says business can still take place even if one nation has an advantage in making both items.
 In such a case, the comparative advantage comes into play.
-The focus of comparative advantage is on relative productivity differences, while the absolute advantage focuses on absolute productivity.
+Comparative advantage focuses on relative productivity differences, while absolute advantage focuses on absolute productivity.

 For example, a person can repair both AC’s and washing machines.
-But repairing AC’s give him $100, while repairing washing machines give him $50.
-Given he has continuous work of both items, every time he repairs a washing machine he loses $50 (by not repairing AC).
+But repairing AC’s gives him $100 while repairing washing machines give him $50.
+Given he has continuous work on both items, every time he repairs a washing machine, he loses $50 (by not repairing AC).
 Thus, he will earn more if he repairs only AC’s.

 We also call this theory Factor Proportions Theory.
 Both Comparative and Absolute advantage theory doesn’t tell which item a country should produce.
-Rather, the two theories assume that open markets would help nations realize the item they have an advantage producing.
+Instead, the two theories assume that open markets would help nations realize the item they have an advantage in producing.

 Eli Heckscher and Bertil Ohlin, in the early 1900s, came up with a solution.
-They maintain that a company should focus on producing the item that uses factors (land, labor, and capital), which are in abundance in that country.
+They maintain that a company should focus on producing the item that uses factors (land, labor, and capital) that are in abundance in that country.
 If a country uses the factor that it has in abundance, then it would also help bring down the cost of production.